Bangladesh PM Sheikh Hasina has resigned, interim govt to run country: army chief

 “After holding a fruitful discussion with all political parties, we have decided to form an interim government.
 We will speak with President Mohammed Shahabuddin now to resolve the situation,” Bangladesh’s Dhaka Tribune quoted the army chief as saying.

-Jubilant-looking crowds waved flags, peacefully celebrating including some dancing on top of a tank, as a source close to the embattled leader said she had left her palace in the capital for a “safer place”.
+A source close to Hasina told AFP that the embattled leader had left her palace in the capital for a “safer place”.

-According to multiple media outlets, including the BBC and Reuters, Hasina has fled to India.
-After she fled, cheering protesters stormed her palace — the culmination of more than a month of deadly anti-government protests.
+Media reports said Hasina flew in a military helicopter with her sister and was headed to the Indian state of West Bengal just across the border.
+CNN News 18 reported she had landed in Agartala, the capital of India’s northeastern state of Tripura.

 Hasina’s son urged the country’s security forces to block any takeover from her rule, while a senior advisor told AFP that her resignation was a “possibility” after being questioned as to whether she would quit.